ApploverSoftware/PGF/paths/marketing/employer-branding.md

       - level: 3
         criteria:
           - Is able to ask the right questions, seeks knowledge and knows where to find it
-          - Listens to them and can initiate action related to their needs and EB; independently carries out basic actions
+          - Listens to them and can initiate action related to their needs and Employer Branding; independently carries out basic actions
           - Attention to employee needs; understanding and meeting business objectives

 ---